excellenteasy/grunt-image-resize/README.md

 Determines the output quality of the resized image.
 Ranges from `0` (really bad) to `1` (almost lossless).
 Only applies to jpg images.

+#### options.autoOrient
+Type: `Boolean`
+Default value: `false`

+Determines if resized image will be rotated according to EXIF information.
+Only applies to jpg images.

 ### Usage Examples

 #### Default Options